rsksmart/devportal-1.0/_rsk/rbtc/conversion/networks/mainnet.md

 **1 Get a BTC address with balance**

-Any Bitcoin wallet that supports legacy(P2PK) private key works for this step, and here we recommend to use Electrum BTC wallet for connecting to BTC Mainnet.
+Any Bitcoin wallet that supports legacy (`p2pkh`) private key works for this step, and here we recommend to use Electrum BTC wallet for connecting to BTC Mainnet.

 - Download the wallet from [Electrum Website](https://bitzuma.com/posts/a-beginners-guide-to-the-electrum-bitcoin-wallet/)